totti2/totti.to/README.md

 # totti.to
+---

-Personal docker-based homeserver
+## Personal docker-based homeserver

-Basically, I want to have my own cloud, nextcloud.
-But installing nextcloud and exposing it to the internet ist not enough.
-I made a lot of mistakes while administrating my cloud-services before.
-"Admin-Error", so "mis-debugging" or "mis-updating" when in daily use, left the system unusable.
-Also, I had only a few security measurements set up. fail2ban, full disk encryption, ufw and spamhaus.
-Back-ups were not performed on a regular basis.

-I therefore want to

-1. Stabilize the system
-2. Create a stable admin, update and debug rhythm
-3. Initialize System Monitoring (Hardware, logfiles)
-4. Harden security
-5. Create back-ups on a regular basis

-This is more like a storage of my setup- and config-files than an actual code repo.
-Yet, this will contain useful stuff needed for setting up something similar.
+this is to document the setup of my own nextcloud-, jitsi-, matrix-, wireguard- and mail-server-instances.
+This is more a storage of my setup- and config-files than an actual code repo.

-To prioritize my activities I started with an FMEA using [this](https://medium.com/@adrianco/failure-modes-and-continuous-resilience-6553078caad5) spreadsheet as a template.
-I bet I made some mistakes and of course the evaluation considers my personal setup only.
-So there is much room for interpretation.
+Exposing services to the internet is not all one should when considering self-hosting.
+Stable, secure systems require some more attention and preparation.
+I started with an FMEA using [this](https://medium.com/@adrianco/failure-modes-and-continuous-resilience-6553078caad5) template.
+The result is a sorted road map.

+## Road Map
+- [ ] Hardware Monitoring
+- [ ] UPS
+- [ ] Logserver with analytics and alerts
+- [ ] Tor-Pi
+- [ ] Intrusion Detection System

+## Target services
+* nextcloud
+* jitsi-meet server
+* matrix-server
+* wireguard
+* Mail-server
+* DNS-filter for ad-free browsing

-## Current setup
+## Server-Setup
 * VPS at netcup
-  * mailu
 * udoo ultra at home
-  * nextcloud
 * Raspberry 3B at home
-  * pihole
-  * Wireguard